SonyaMoisset/MOOC-AGILE-Agile-Development-Specialization/course1.md

 - How do you write your best possible user story?
 - How do successful practitioners enhance their stories?
 - Resources

+#### Week 5
+##### IT Focus: Strategy-Driven Process Design
+- How do you sell stakeholders on using design to improve an IT project?
+- How do you prototype solutions to avoid implementations users ignore?
+- Resources